bashirk/bashirk/README.md

 <!--
 **bashirk/bashirk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm Korede Bashir, a result-oriented software engineer, with an expertise in community building
+I'm Korede Bashir, a result-oriented software engineer, with an expertise in software performance.

 ---
 ## About me